VidunderGunder/expo-prototype-tutorial/README.md

 Congrats - we now have a functioning web app! 😻

-This level is sufficient for most prototypes, and you can be safe knowing that your code will be useable on mobile as well.
+This level is sufficient for most prototypes, and you can be safe knowing that your code will be useable (with some tweaks) on mobile as well.

 Cool, cool.